 Let’s compare.
 At the $0.40 level, for 1,000 impressions, they filled 48.18% or about 482 impressions.
 For those 482 impressions, they paid me 48.18% of $0.40 – or $0.19.
 At the $1.00 level, they filled 31.67% or about 317 impressions.
 But, for those 317 impressions, they paid me 31.67% of $1.00 – or $0.31.

 Now, those numbers by themselves are not large, but when you look at it from a percentage perspective – I raised my income from $0.19 to $0.31.
 I made 63% more, while giving them about 34% less of my inventory!
 That’s a big deal.
 That extra 34% is given to the other ad networks I work with and that inventory, I am paid for.
-So, I actually made even more than that on the impressions that I would have still served to ADSDAQ if I was still on the $0.40 level.
+So, I actually made even more than that on the impressions that I would have still served to CONTEXTWEB if I was still on the $0.40 level.

-Issues I’ve Had with ADSDAQ
+Issues I’ve Had with CONTEXTWEB

-My time with ADSDAQ hasn’t been without some problems.
+My time with CONTEXTWEB hasn’t been without some problems.
 First, it took me a long time to get my account.
 I signed up in March of 2008.
 But, it would never take my account credentials when I tried to login.
 I attempted to contact support, but did not receive a response.

 Thanks to Twitter, I finally got a hold of someone and received access to my account.
 And that’s when I started using it.
 My support experience with them has been mixed and their forums do not appear to be terribly well maintained.
 But, since I have gained access to my account, I have been able to get responses through e-mail and my overall experience has become a positive one.